anshulpatel25/anshulpatel25.github.io/content/about/index.md

 title: Experience Summary
 ---

-Result driven engineer with a decade of experience in architecting, implementing, and optimizing cloud infrastructure, site-reliability, and operations.
+Result driven engineer with a decade of experience in architecting, implementing, and optimizing cloud infrastructure, site-reliability, and operations to maximize the business value.

 ## Present